-Period of Appointment: 12 months, from July 1 through June 30
+Period of Appointment: 12 months, from July 10 through July 9 (dates vary, but start 2nd week of July each year)

-Salary: \$51,000
+Salary: \$55,000

 Benefits: Approximately 10 days Annual Leave (AL or "vacation") and 8 days of Sick Leave (SL), 8 federal holidays and Authorized Absence (leave with pay) to attend selected professional meetings.
 Health care insurance is included.
 Traditional residents are also given a meal allowance of \$260 per month to spend on any food or drink item in the KMC cafeteria.
 Any unused allowance at the end of each month shall be forfeited.
 Food or drink items are for the consumption of the resident only.